aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Web Application Demonstration

 Streamlit is an open source framework for data scientists to efficiently create interactive web-based data applications in pure Python.
-It allows for quick end-to-end deployment with minimal effort and the ability to scale out the application as needed in a secure and robust way, without getting bogged down in time-consuming, front-end development.
+Use it for quick end-to-end deployment with minimal effort and the ability to scale out the application as needed in a secure and robust way, and don't get bogged down in time-consuming, front-end development.

-To run the Streamlit application provided in the root of this code repository, first install the dependencies:
+Run the Streamlit application provided in the root of this code repository.
+First install the dependencies:

 ```sh
 pip install -r requirements-demo.txt